FrancescAlted/FrancescAlted/README.md

 I am a curious person who studied Physics and Math when I was young.
 Through the years, I developed a passion for handling large datasets and using compression to enable their analysis using regular hardware that is accessible to everyone.

 I am the CEO of [ironArray SLU](https://ironarray.io) and also leading the [Blosc Development Team](https://blosc.org), and currently interested in determining, ahead of time, which [combinations of codecs and filters can provide a personalized compression experience](https://btune.blosc.org).
 This way, users can choose whether they prefer a higher compression ratio, faster compression speed, or a balance between both.
+I am also very busy in providing a way for sharing Blosc2 datasets in the network in an easy and effective way via [Caterva2](https://ironarray.io/caterva2-doc/index.html) and [Cat2Cloud](https://ironarray.io/cat2cloud), a software as a service that ironArray is proudly providing.

 As an Open Source believer, I started the [PyTables project more than 20 years ago](https://www.blosc.org/posts/pytables-20years/).
-Currently, and after 25 years in this business, I am the proudly owner of two prizes that mean a lot to me:
+Currently, and after 25 years in this business, I started several other useful open source projects like Blosc, Caterva2 and [Btune](https://github.com/ironArray/Blosc2-Btune); those efforts won me two prizes that mean a lot to me:

 * 2023: [NumFOCUS Project Sustainability Award](https://www.blosc.org/docs/NumFOCUS-Sustainability-Award.jpg)
 * 2017: [Google’s Open Source Peer Bonus](https://opensource.googleblog.com/2017/10/more-open-source-peer-bonus-winners.html)